Hi, I'm

 This internship culminated in a ‘Tweedegraads bevoegdheid’ high school teaching qualification in physics.

-During both highschool and university, I have tutored, been a teaching assistant and have taught a yearly retake course.
+During both high school and university, I have tutored, been a teaching assistant and have taught a yearly retake course.

 My roles included: